Why visit Moholoholo Wildlife Rehabilitation Centre on your safari in South Africa?

 The chance to come into contact with African animals appeals to you.

-You want to support the work that the wildlife rehabilitation center does.
+You want to support the work that the wildlife rehabilitation centre does.
 Your visit will help fund the rescue and rehabilitation work Moholoholo does, as well as their breeding and monitoring programs.

 Where is Moholoholo Wildlife Rehabilitation Centre?